Teach Me

 What is nursemaid’s elbow?

-Medically known as radial head subluxation, nursemaid’s elbow is a condition where the radius bone in the forearm slips out or is pulled out of its normal position at the elbow joint.
+Medically known as radial head subluxation, nursemaid’s elbow is a common injury where the radius bone in the forearm slips out or is pulled out of its normal position at the elbow joint.
 As a result, the elbow becomes partially dislocated.

 “The ligament, or strong tissue that connects the bones in this area, is not fully formed in young children, allowing the bone to slide out of place more easily,” Dr. Lane said.